 There are many reasons why you need these activities.

-- They also need to engage themselves in fun activities because of the killing boredom they might think of for work-at-home.
+- They also need to engage themselves in fun activities because of the killing boredom they might think for work-at-home

 You can find many virtual team building software that might help you to build one team identity.

 Just check out these 12 Best of All virtual team-building activities!

 1. Critical Thinking Virtual Icebreaker

 It is an excellent app that helps your team think about a problem that needs a critical answer.
 It starts by asking a question in the meeting from the Udemy that requires lateral thinking.
 It allows other teammates to choose an answer from multiple options provided in 30 seconds.

 Example: If you are alone in a dark cabin, and you have one match of the following, what will you light first: a lamp, a fireplace, or a candle?

 The answers may vary, and every team member has to discuss the reason behind his/ her response.
 This virtual team-building exercise helps team members to understand the critical point of view in crucial circumstances.

 This virtual team building is exciting, and it revolves around giving 10 minutes to the entire team for a stage performance, be it a song, poem, joke on the mic.
 Every person in the online meeting has some time to act, and anyone can start.
 You can have 10 seconds of pause in each activity for the applause and cheers.